nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 - Don’t visit one site before you buy.
 That great deal might be on offer somewhere else – and cheaper.
 - Use retailers and services you know about – or recommendations from a trusted source.
 Check out reviews online
-- A great website doesn’t mean it’s law-abiding.
-Make sure you know the trader’s full address – especially if the company is outside of the UK.
+- A great website doesn’t mean it’s law-abiding
+  - Know the trader’s full address, even if the company is outside of the UK.
 The internet makes buying from abroad easy so you must know your rights.
 - Don’t assume an internet company is in the UK because its web address has ‘UK’ in it – check out the physical address and phone number.
 - Take into account the shipping, postage and packing costs.
 Weigh them up against the parking and travelling costs you would have to pay if you went to the high street.
 - Consider paying by credit card, if the item you’re buying costs more than £100, you get Section 75 protection, meaning you can claim from the credit card company if anything goes wrong.
 Buying for under £100?
 You’ll still get chargeback protection.
 - If you are thinking of buying from an overseas website, check the costs incurred if there is a reason to return the goods.
 - Look for websites that have a secure way of paying (known as an encryption facility) these show a padlock, before the web address or at the bottom of the screen when you’re filling in the payment details.
 Also, check the web address starts with ‘https’ rather than ‘http’.
-- Check whether the company has the privacy statement that tells you what it will do with your personal information if collected.
+- Check whether the company has the privacy statement that tells you what it will do with your personal information.
 GDPR requires companies to divulge this
 - If buying from an auction site, check the seller’s reputation.
 Be careful, some traders will make up accounts and post good comments about themselves.
 Look at the history of the person giving feedback.
-- Be wary: if the price is too good to be true, it usually is.
+- If the price is too attractive, be wary